space space space

 What is the application fee for an import or export permit?

-Are all permit applications allowed?
+Will all permit applications be approved?

 For approved waste shipments, there are terms and conditions to the permit to ensure that the waste will be managed in an environmentally sound manner.
 For instance, a permittee is required to return the waste to the place of origin if any shipment could not be completed as intended.